 Dear Prospective Parent,

 How wonderful you are considering getting a kitten!
-Many factors will influence how you and a kitten will get along, including the kitten's age, the type of rearing the kitten has had so far, the breed and health.
+Many factors will influence how you and a kitten will get along, including the kitten's age, the type of rearing the kitten has had so far, the breed, its health and whether or not you have allergies.

 All things being equal a younger kitten will form closer bond.
 However, the quality of rearing has a big impact as well.
 A cat that has been raised and cared for by people and/or has lived with its mother for 6-8 weeks will be better adjusted and may be more friendly than one that has lived outside all of its short life.